Eastbourne Town F.C.: Corinthian and Athenian Leagues (1946-1976)

 In 1946 Eastbourne left the Southern Amateur League and joined the Corinthian League, another amateur football league for teams based in the south of England.
 Attendances averaged around 3000 and the ground was improved, the pitch moved closer to the cricket ground to allow the Town Hall side to be terraced.
 Town won the R.U.R Cup twice again in 1948 and in 1950 under manager W.E.
-Collings but were sadly hovering around mid-table around that period.
+Collings but were hovering around mid-table around that period.
 In December 1950, defender Eric Beardsley became the club's first Amateur International player being selected to play for the England Amateur Team against the Republic of Ireland on 6 January 1951.
-Sadly he lasted 4 minutes of his debut when he broke his ankle.
+He lasted 4 minutes of his debut when he broke his ankle.
 In June 1951, Collings resigned from his role as manager after 9 years.

 The 1950s saw George Duke, a professional coach between 1949 and 1954, and manager Bob Baker, winning the Sussex Senior Cup in 1953, the last time Eastbourne won this competition.
 Both were found guilty along with other officials in the club in a fraud conspiracy where amateur players were being paid more than the F.A. amateur salary cap.
 Duke was banned from football and football management for a period of one year and the club was fined £50.
 The club recorded their highest attendance on 10 October 1953, when 7,378 spectators watched local rivals Hastings United play in the FA Cup 2nd Qualifying round.
 Eastbourne lost the game 7–2.
 1954 saw Scottish born Alex White, a former Chelsea Defender briefly manage the team until the end of the season and George Skinner taking over from June 1954 until 1959, later becoming the chief coach for the Sussex FA and later the national coach for Libya, Jordan, Saudi Arabia.